ml5js/Intro-ML-Arts-IMA-F19/04_diy_neural/data-tutorial.md

 ## 5. Check and Export

 In order to get rid of the uncleaned class and age columns, we need to make a new sheet with a copy of our spreadsheet without conditional formatting.
 Make a new sheet and name it “titanic_clean”.

 ![new sheet tab](images/new_sheet.png)

 With the first cell selected in your titanic_raw sheet, select your whole spreadsheet by pressing command-A. Right click and select copy.
 ![select all](images/select_all.png)

 Navigate to your second sheet tab and right click in the first cell, then under the Edit menu, select paste special > paste values only
 ![paste special](images/paste_special.png)

-If the numbers went back to their decimal values, use the formatting tool to round them again.
+If the fare or age columns went back to their decimal values, use the formatting tool to round them again.
 Your result should look something like this:
 ![final format for export](images/final_format.png)

 Now we are ready to export!
 From the File menu select Download and choose CSV:
 ![export menu](images/export_csv.png)

-Rename the file with something that you’ll remember like titanic_clean and save the file in your project directory.
+Rename the file with a title you’ll remember (something like titanic_clean) and save the file in your project directory.

 Now you’re ready to train your model!